15 Ways to Measure Brand Awareness

 4- Web analytics

 Visitors who come straight to your website instead of any search engine must be familiar with your brand name to type it into the address bar.
-Here Google Analytics allow you to evaluate this data primarily through the acquisitions menu.
+Here Google Analytics allows you to evaluate this data primarily through the acquisitions menu.
 You can set conversion objectives and trace them over time.
 A conversion is not essentially a sale rather it may be someone leaving their contact information.
 You can use Google Trends or Keyword Planner that let you see how people are searching for your brand name.
 You may also go for a paid search campaign for branded keywords where you can display advertisements for your brand.

 5- Social Media Engagement

 Social metrics are key to evaluating brand awareness.
 A major percentage of global consumers use social networks to purchase things and therefore they have a great impact on KPIs.
 If you are advertising abroad, this figure can even go up.
 Social media platforms provide you greater access to an extensive range of data.
 Social media users can respond to your content whether your consumers are sharing, commenting or simply liking.
 This will extend your brand reach and you can expect more people to see your very next post.
-This is one of the easiest ways to measure since every impression build brand awareness.
+This is one of the easiest ways to measure since every impression builds brand awareness.

 6- Look at Search Volume Data

 You can use Google Adwords Keyword Planner and Google Trends to evaluate the volume of searches for your brand.
-All you need to do is keep a track over time and see if search volumes are raising.
+All you need to do is keep track over time and see if search volumes are raising.
 This is a simple yet practical tool, though it can be challenging if your brand name is very generic.

 7- Paid Search